Bahmani–Vijayanagar War (1443): Aftermath

-After Deva Raya responded stating that he is ready to pay all the outstanding tribute and stop the war if the Sultan promises not to cross the frontier in the future, Alauddin agreed with these terms, and a treaty was promptly signed.
+After Deva Raya responded by stating that he was ready to pay all the outstanding tribute and stop the war on a condition that the Sultan promised not to cross the frontier in future, Alauddin agreed with these terms, and a treaty was promptly signed.
 Fakhru’l-Mulk, along with his brother, was returned to the Sultan's camp, and all overdue tribute payments were duly settled.

-According to Firishta, the two parties fought battles on three separate occasions within the space of two months.
+According to Firishta, the two parties fought battles on three separate occasions within the span of two months.
 During the first encounter, Devaraya gained a massive victory, causing heavy casualties to the Bahmani army.
 However, the tide turned in the second battle, and after the third, the conflict ended with a peace treaty between them.

 This marked the final conflict between Vijayanagara and the Bahmani kings, concluding the historical record of their interactions and relations with their southern neighbor.
-Abd-ur-Razzaq visited Vijayanagara shortly after this war, where he embellished the city's grandeur, praising its splendid architecture and formidable fortifications.
+Abd-ur-Razzaq visited Vijayanagara shortly after the war, where he praised the city's architecture and fortifications in detail.
 Deva Raya lived for six more years following these events, during which the only source of concern was the northern frontier, particularly due to the activities of the monarch of Orissa, the Gajapatis.
-Therefore, upon Devaraya II's demise, the kingdom remained in a highly satisfactory state and smoothly passed on to his eldest surviving son, Mallikarjuna, without any disputes.
+Therefore, upon Devaraya II's demise, the kingdom remained in a peaceful state and smoothly passed on to his eldest surviving son, Mallikarjuna, without any disputes.
 Devaraya II had lost one or two of his adult sons during the wars against the Bahmanis throughout his reign.
 Additionally, it is believed that during the massacre that culminated in the attempt on his life, one of his grown-up sons was also killed.
 Consequently, it is likely that Mallikarjuna ascended to the throne at a relatively young age.